nymbyl/kernramble_web/content/about.md

 +++

-## Kern Ramble

 The name "Kern Ramble" could be a person.
-You might imagine someone that wanders from town to town
+You might imagine someone that wanders from town to town.
+It could also be a place, a gathering, or - as the case may be - a road

 I have generally been writing music and recording songs since 1988.
 Although I wrote some songs from 1982-1987 - I've lost all those recordings and forgotten them